Za-Coding-Paradox/Za-Coding-Paradox/README.md

 * **[Email]:** zacodingparadox@gmail.com

 ---
 "The best way to understand a system is to build a smaller, simpler version of it first."
+(I definitely didn't write this line here :P)